HomeTriviaSpaceMars

 38.

-Mars has a massive volcano that is nearly three times the height of Mount Everest.
+Mars has a massive volcano, Olympus Mons, that rises approximately 2.5 times the height of Mount Everest.

 Click to reveal answer ›